devops-infra/docker-terragrunt/README.md

         └── _provider_include
             └── include_providers.tf
 ```
-The VPC sub-project you want to provision is at the path `envs/aws/dev/eu-centra-1/infra/vpc-k8s/`.
+The VPC sub-project you want to provision is at the relative path `envs/aws/dev/eu-centra-1/infra/vpc-k8s/`.

 1. Mount the terragrunt root project dir (`/my/tf/`) into `/data/` into the container
 2. Use the workding dir (`-w` or `--workdir`) to point to your project inside the container